 "He's a toad," she says.

 Then we're outside, and a rainy day has turned into a warm night, empty air above impermeable cement and a full moon in the distance directing us towards the fall, a lazy way to leave life at the Food For All.
-Nicole is moving slower than she normally moves, and I can tell that she would rather not be moving at all.
+Nicole is moving slower than she normally moves, and I can tell she would rather not be moving at all.
 I can tell she is trying to adjust to the idea of being all alone.

 Nicole lives in a small house with her mom and her cat.
 Nicole will come home to find her mother drunk upon the couch.
 Sometimes there is enough time before her mother passes out for Nicole to make her eat something.
 Sometimes there is enough time to sit on the couch with her mother and watch reruns of Seinfeld while her mother tries to remember what it's like to be a mother and ask Nicole about her day.
 Sometimes Nicole will give in and tell her mom about her day, like she was a child recalling what had happened that day at school.
-Sometimes Nicole will give up and act like a mother to her mother, and she will tell her that she can't keep doing this, that she can't keep living like this.
+Sometimes Nicole will give up and act like a mother to her mother, and she will tell her she can't keep doing this, that she can't keep living like this.
 Sometimes Nicole won't say anything at all and wait for her mother to pass out drunk on the couch and then cover her with a blanket and go to the kitchen to make herself something for dinner before she goes to her room and closes the door and sits on her bed with her cat in her lap and pets her cat while reading a book until she's too tired to resist and falls asleep and wakes up the next morning not being able to remember if she dreamt or not.
 Then she'll greet the day to the stale stink of cigarette smoke, and sometimes her mom will be making breakfast, and sometimes her mom will still be asleep, and sometimes her mom will be crying in the bathroom.
 Then she'll go to work and do it all again.

 Nicole drives an old Mercedes station wagon, and she only uses bio-diesel.
 Nicole throws her keys at me, which hit me in the chest before landing on the cement, and asks if I wouldn't mind driving.
 She doesn't feel like it, she says.
 She wishes she could just go home, she says.

-I pick up the keys and tell her I don't mind even though I can't remember the last time I've driven a car, and I unlock the doors, hers first, and we're both in the car, and I put the key in the ignition and turn on the car, and she puts her hand on mine and tells me that I need to let it warm up first.
+I pick up the keys and tell her I don't mind even though I can't remember the last time I've driven a car, and I unlock the doors, hers first, and we're both in the car, and I put the key in the ignition and turn on the car, and she puts her hand on mine and tells me I need to let it warm up first.

 "It's an old car," she says.